 P. L. Light Systems: Maximize Yields with Smart Lighting Strategies.
 Using Metrics For a More Efficient Grow

-There is a strong relationship between lighting and yield, as we know that with every 1% increase in light, there is a 1% increase in growth and yield.
-Measuring yield in your greenhouse is an important way to measure efficiencies and profitability, so you can better assess how your inputs affect overall yield and plant growth.
+There is a strong relationship between lighting and yield.
+With every 1% increase in light, there is a 1% increase in growth and yield.
+Measuring yield in your greenhouse is an important way to gauge efficiencies and profitability, so you can better assess how your inputs affect overall yield and plant growth.

-In this article, we are going to overview the relationship between lighting and yield and examine ways to calculate yield and manage your lighting system to be the most efficient and profitable for your growing operation.
+In this article, we overview the relationship between lighting and yield while examining ways to calculate yield and manage your lighting system to be the most efficient and profitable for your growing operation.

-Growing in a controlled environment allows you to manipulate and optimize your environment to achieve the highest yields, as it allows you to not be controlled by the seasons.
-Using technology, such as lighting, environmental controls and automation software to better manage your environment, are ways to increase your efficiency.
-Heating, cooling, ventilation and CO2 enrichment are also important environmental considerations that will have an impact on the health and productivity of your crop, and should be considered as part of your overall evaluation of yield and productivity.
+Growing in a controlled environment allows you to manipulate and optimize your environment to achieve the highest yields, as you are not controlled by the seasons.
+Using technology, such as lighting, environmental controls, and automation software to better manage your environment can increase efficiency.
+Heating, cooling, ventilation, and CO2 enrichment are also important environmental considerations that impact the health and productivity of your crops.
+You should consider these as part of your overall evaluation of yield and productivity.

 Your Environment

-Working in a fully controlled environment such as a warehouse, can make it easier to manage climate controls compared to a traditional greenhouse, because you rely less on outside environmental parameters such as sunlight and outdoor weather conditions.
-However, you must have your environmental controls dialed in, so you’re not wasting energy or space.
-When working in a warehouse, where artificial light is your only light source for plant growth, optimizing your environment is key to being profitable.
+Working in a fully controlled environment like a warehouse can make it easier to manage climate controls vs. a traditional greenhouse.
+This is because you rely less on outside environmental parameters, such as sunlight and outdoor weather conditions.
+However, you must have your environmental controls dialed in so you’re not wasting energy or space.
+When working in a warehouse, where artificial light is your only source for plant growth, optimizing your environment is key to profitability.

-In a greenhouse setting, where luminaires are used for supplemental lighting when light levels are low, to extend day length, or to reach desired DLI, making the right choices when it comes to selecting a luminaire is important for assessing overall ROIIn general, lighting operation costs are lower in a greenhouse because unlike warehouses, they do not need to be on all year since the sun provides the majority of the light.
-The addition of supplemental lighting in a greenhouse, will improve photosynthesis, yield, product quality and enable earlier or year-round production.
+In a greenhouse setting, where luminaires are used for supplemental lighting to extend day length or reach desired DLI, making the right choices when selecting a grow light is important for assessing overall ROIIn general, lighting operation costs are lower in a greenhouse because, unlike warehouses, they do not need to be on all year since the sun provides the majority of the light.
+The addition of supplemental lighting in a greenhouse will improve photosynthesis, yield, and product quality, thus enabling earlier or year-round production.
 We highly recommend using a PAR (photosynthetic active radiation) sensor in a greenhouse setting to ensure your crop is getting a consistent level of light.

 What Lighting Should I Use?

-While spectrum influences morphology, it is light intensity that influences over yields on crops.
-When deciding what lighting system to go with to maximize yields, spectrum is not necessarily as important as light intensity.
-Although, having the appropriate spectrum for specific stages of growth will help to optimize overall efficiencies and target specific goals you may have
+While spectrum influences morphology, light intensity is what influences yields on crops.
+When deciding what lighting system to maximize yields, spectrum is not necessarily as important as light intensity.
+Still, having the appropriate spectrum for specific stages of growth will help optimize overall efficiencies and target specific goals you may have

-So whendeciding between HID or LED lighting in terms of yield and profitability, it is more important to look at all the aspects within your growing operation and then decide if the ROI makes sense.
-For instance, if you already have HID lighting, and want to go LED, installing a hybrid LED-HPS system might make the most sense instead of converting the entire operation over to LED, as it will help decrease overall costs since you can probably keep the existing infrastructure.
+So when deciding between HID or LED lighting in terms of yield and profitability, it is more important to look at all the aspects within your growing operation and then decide if the ROI makes sense.
+For instance, if you already have HIDs and want to go LED, installing a hybrid LED-HPS system might make the most sense instead of converting the entire operation over to LED.
+This setup will help decrease overall costs because you can probably keep the existing infrastructure.

 Other considerations should include your regional climate.
-If you are growing in a northern climate, that relies on HPS lamps to help heat the greenhouse in the winter, then an HID system would likely make the most sense so you can increase savings on heating.
-If you are growing in closelytiered vertical operation in the desert, then LED luminaires would likely make the most sense for you because of their lack of radiant heat.
-Again it will depend on your individual application, as no two facilities are the same.
+If you are growing in a northern climate that relies on HPS lamps to help heat the greenhouse in the winter, then an HID system would likely make the most sense to increase savings on heating.
+If you are growing in closelytiered vertical operation in the desert, LED luminaires would likely make the most sense because of their lack of radiant heat.
+Again, it will depend on your individual application, as no two facilities are the same.

-Another important consideration is how crop growthuniformity and productivity are influenced by the distribution of light and amount of light delivered to the crop canopy.
-If you have spaced benches, LED lighting might make more sense because of the directional distribution of light.
-If you are growing with close benches, and little to no walkways, a HID or hybrid application might make more sense.
-This is because LED and HID lighting are different in the way they direct light into the crop, and LEDs will require more lights in a grow space then HIDs to achieve the same uniformity – so this should also be taken into consideration.
+Another important consideration is how crop growthuniformity, and productivity are influenced by the distribution of light and the amount of light delivered to the crop canopy.
+If you have spaced benches, LED lighting might be better because of the directional distribution of light.
+If you are growing with close benches and little to no walkways, a HID or hybrid application may be best.
+This is because LED and HID lighting are different in how they direct light into the crop.
+Additionally, LEDs will require more lights in a grow space than HIDs to achieve the same uniformity – so this should also be taken into consideration.

 Many times, if light plans are not done correctly by a professional company, there can be areas of low and high intensity because uniformity was not properly calculated.
-This will make for greater inefficiencies in your operation, as it will affect many areas including water management, pest/disease management, and some plants may grow slower and faster making it harder to manage the environment and ultimately your yield will suffer.
+This will make for greater inefficiencies in your operation by affecting many areas including water and pest/disease management.
+Also, plants may grow slower and faster making it harder to manage the environment and ultimately your yield will suffer.
 Working with a professional lighting company such as P.L.
 Light Systems will help you achieve the greatest efficiencies in your facility.

 Crop Type

 The type of crop you grow will also influence your lighting choice.
-The top of the crop canopy will naturally receive more light than the bottom and directing light down into a tall crop can be difficult with the wrong luminaire.
+The top of the crop canopy will naturally receive more light than the bottom.
+Directing light down into a tall crop can be difficult with the wrong luminaire.
 For tall crops like tomatoes or cannabis, it’s important to think about how the light source is directing light into the crop – having a reflector will naturally increase the amount of light penetrating deep into the foliage.
-Lighting which lacks reflectors, such as with LEDs, will require more luminaires to achieve high uniformity and even light distribution into the crop.
-So choosing the correct lighting system is imperative for optimizing your environment and ensuring you have a good return on investment with a palatable back period.
+Lighting without reflectors, such as LEDs, will require more lamps to achieve high uniformity and even light distribution into the crop.
+So, choosing the correct lighting system is imperative for optimizing your environment and ensuring a good return on investment with a palatable back period.

 Determining your PPFD and DLI for your application:

-The target light level at the crop canopy should always be the starting point of a light plan, then all other factors that will affect the layout and performance of the luminaires should be considered to determine how to achieve the desired light level, with optimal uniformity and efficiency.
+The target light level at the crop canopy should always be the starting point of a light plan.
+All other factors that will affect the layout and performance of the luminaires should be considered to determine how to achieve the desired light level, with optimal uniformity and efficiency.

-PPFD is a measurement of the amount of PAR (photosynthetically active radiation) that is distributed to, and arrives at, the crop canopy.
+PPFD measures the amount of PAR (photosynthetically active radiation) that is distributed to and arrives at the crop canopy.
 PPFD is measured in micromoles per square meter per second (μmol/m2/s).
-It is important to note that PPFD is a ‘spot’ measurement on the crop canopy, it is important that the average PPFD at several ‘spots’ are taken under a defined height.
+It is important to note that PPFD is a ‘spot’ measurement on the crop canopy – the average PPFD at several ‘spots’ are taken under a defined height.

-DLI refers to the cumulative amount of PAR light received in a 1 square meter (10.8 sq. ft.) area each day, or (mol/m2/d)Like measuring rainfall, DLI cannot be determined from an instantaneous reading.
-Just like a rain gauge is used to measure the total amount of rain that was received in an area during a 24-hour period, DLI measures the accumulation of PAR light over the course of a day.
+DLI refers to the cumulative amount of PAR light received in a 1 square meter (10.8 sq. ft.) area each day or mol/m2/dLike measuring rainfall, DLI cannot be determined from an instantaneous reading.
+Just like a rain gauge is used to calculate the total amount of rain received in 24 hours, DLI measures the accumulation of PAR light over a day.

 How to Measure Yield

 Yield is the most important measurement of profitability.
 When growing in a controlled environment, understanding yield metrics is important to make sure you are getting the most out of your lighting – and to make sure you are being profitable.
-As mentioned, the choice in supplemental lighting will depend on your type of facility, environment and crop.
-Using supplemental lighting can allow for an increase in plant density, while still obtaining greater fruit production or yields.
-Crop growth, uniformity and productivity are influenced by the homogeneity of light distribution and amount of light delivered to the entire foliar canopy.
+As mentioned, the choice of supplemental lighting will depend on your type of facility, environment, and crop.
+Supplemental lighting can increase plant density while obtaining greater fruit production or yields.
+Crop growth, uniformity, and productivity are influenced by the homogeneity of light distribution and the amount of light delivered to the entire foliar canopy.

 The most common way to measure a crop like cannabis is in grams/kilograms per square footYield is seen as the most important way to measure potential profitability.
 Measuring yield allows the grower to understand how well the space is being utilized, if grow conditions need to be adjusted, or if some varieties/strains produce better than others.